Lyncs-API/lyncs.quda/README.md

 ### Installation

 This package at the moment is not distrubuted via pip!
-(Mostly because we do not have a CI/CD for GPUs)
+(because we do not have a CI/CD for GPUs in place)

 For installing the packages from source code, follow the following steps: